UKCloud/documentation/articles/vmware/vmw-how-create-dhcp-pool.md

 ## Next steps

 In this article you've learned how to create a DHCP pool.
+Next, you need to make sure there's a VDC network, configured with a matching gateway and range, connected to the edge.
+Any VMs attached to this network and configured for DHCP will pick up an IP address from the pool.
+For more information about creating a network, see [*How to create a routed VDC network**](vmw-how-create-routed-network.md).

 For other edge gateway configuration tasks, see:

 - [*How to create firewall rules*](vmw-how-create-firewall-rules.md)